Stiv Bators: Music and film career

 Bators and Tregunna formed the Lords of the New Church in 1981, with Brian James of the Damned.
 The Lords of the New Church became notorious for their live shows.
-A devotee of Iggy Pop, Bators had developed a fearless reputation in his Dead Boys days and continued such antics with the Lords of the New Church.
-They recorded two more successful albums.
+Inspired by the reckless antics of Iggy Pop, Bators engaged in dangerous onstage behavior with the Dead Boys and later with the Lords of the New Church.
+The Lords recorded three studio albums with IRS records.

 Later, the punk vocalist gained additional exposure through more mainstream film.
 In 1981, Bators had a small role as "Bobo" in the satirical John Waters film Polyester.
 In 1988, Bators made a cameo appearance as "Dick Slammer", lead singer of the fictional band the Blender Children, in the offbeat comedy Tapeheads, starring John Cusack and Tim Robbins.

 In summer 1985, Bators contributed backing vocals to "Sun City" by Artists United Against Apartheid and also appeared in its music video, shot in October.

 The Lords of the New Church broke up in 1989, when Bators injured his back and guitarist Brian James secretly began advertising for a replacement singer.
 Soon after, Stiv Bators moved to Paris, France and started to work on a new solo album.
 His last recording sessions were later released posthumously as the Last Race album in 1996.

 Following Stiv Bators death, many musicians and bands recorded covers of his songs or dedicated works to him.
 His influence was highlighted in various tribute albums, including I Wanna Be a Dead Boy and Lords of the New Church: The Definitive Collection.
 These albums showcase how Bators' music continues to inspire new generations of musicians, keeping his legacy alive within punk rock culture.

 Death

-On June 4, 1990, Bators died in Paris after being hit by a car.
-He was on his motorbike when a car hit him and knocked him off the vehicle.
-He did not believe he was seriously injured, and returned to his apartment, where he died in his sleep as the result of a traumatic brain injury at the age of 40.
+On June 4, 1990, Bators was riding on his motorbike in Paris when a car hit him and knocked him off the vehicle.
+Not believing he was seriously injured, he returned to his apartment, where he died in his sleep as the result of a traumatic brain injury at the age of 40.
 He was survived by his parents.

 Dave Tregunna said that Bators, a fan of Jim Morrison, had earlier requested that his ashes be spread over Morrison's Paris grave and his girlfriend complied.

 In the director's commentary of the film Polyester, in which Bators had a small role, director/producer John Waters stated that Bators' girlfriend, Caroline Warren, confessed to him that she snorted a portion of Stiv's ashes so that she could be closer to him.